-A delicious “healthier” Mezcal Margarita Recipe with jalapeno, cilantro and lime…smoky, spicy and so refreshing – designed for the “grown up” palate.
-If you like Scotch, you’ll loooooove this!
+Smoky Mezcal Margarita Recipe with jalapeno, cilantro and lime… spicy, complex and so refreshing – designed for the “grown-up” palate.
+If you like Scotch, you’ll love this!

-I must confess, this has been happening a lot around here lately.
-Our catering season started off with a bang a few weeks ago, and by the end of the day all I want to do is get home, put my feet up, sit outside on the patio and unwind with one of these delicious babies… a Mezcal Margarita with muddled jalapeño, cilantro and fresh lime.
+I must confess, this Mezcal Margarita has been happening a lot around here lately.
+Our catering season started off with a bang a few weeks ago, and by the end of the day, all I want to do is get home, put my feet up, sit outside on the patio and sip one of these delicious babies… a Mezcal Margarita with muddled jalapeño, cilantro and fresh lime.
 So flavorful and refreshing!

 And if it’s possible to “healthify” a cocktail (I know that’s not a word, but it should be) I’ll always try to do that.
 I’ll show you one of my secrets.

-To keep it a bit healthier, omit the sugar-based simple syrup and mixer all together.
+To keep it a bit healthier, omit the sugar-based simple syrup and mixer altogether.

 P.S.
 Here are a couple of my other favorite cocktails:

 A delicious “healthier” recipe for Mezcal Margaritas- with fresh limes, jalapeno, cilantro, and a hint of maple syrup…smoky, spicy, and oh so refreshing!
 Designed for the “grown-up” palate.
 If you like Scotch, you’ll love this.